Syrian rebels evacuated from Douma reach northwest: monitor

 Damascus and Moscow said the groups controlling the area were not covered by the truce, and the offensive was needed to end the control of Islamist insurgents over the area’s large civilian population and to stop mortar attacks on the capital.

+Some 45,000 displaced people are staying in eight collective shelters near Damascus, the UNHCR said, while roughly the same number have left the shelters after a screening process.

+Medical teams at the shelters have reported skin disease and respiratory problems among children, said a spokesman for the U.N. children’s agency, UNICEF.

-Reporting By Angus McDowall in Beirut, Jack Stubbs in Moscow; Editing by Tom Perry/Mark Heinrich
+Reporting By Angus McDowall in Beirut, Jack Stubbs in Moscow and Stephanie Nebehay in Geneva; Editing by Tom Perry/Kevin Liffey